barthy-koeln/beautify-specify/README.md

 # beautify-specify

-A simple wrapper to add some color and information to the phpunit/specify **bash** output.
+A simple wrapper to add some color and information to the phpunit/specify **terminal** output.

 Note: This is kiiind of hackaround.
 But it works.